thisisnic/introtoarrowrladiesottowa/README.md

 #### 3 (Option b).
 Tiny Data Option

 If you don't have time or disk space to download the 9Gb dataset (and still have disk space to do the exercises), you can run the code in the workshop with "tiny" version of this data.
-Although the focus in this course is working with larger-than-memory data, you can still learn about the concepts and workflows with smaller data---although note you may not see the same performance improvements that you would get when working with larger data.
+Although the focus in this course is working with larger-than-memory data, you can still learn about the concepts and workflows with smaller data&mdash;although note you may not see the same performance improvements that you would get when working with larger data.

 ```{r}
 options(timeout = 1800)